pingcap/docs-cn/error-codes.md

     DDL is paused by `ADMIN PAUSE` and cannot be paused again.

+* Error Number: 8263

+    This DDL cannot be executed under a specific BDR role.
+Make sure that the cluster is in [bidirectional replication](/ticdc/ticdc-bidirectional-replication.md).
+If the cluster is not in bidirectional replication, you can use `ADMIN UNSET BDR ROLE;` to make DDL normal.

 * Error Number: 9001

     The complete error message: `ERROR 9001 (HY000): PD Server Timeout`